 Dig to your heart’s content at Trammel Fossil Park.
 Be sure to take some tools to dig with and a bucket or bag for all your discoveries.

 Ever heard of FootGolf?
 It’s a cross between golf and soccer.
 On a very basic level, you’re kicking a soccer ball but playing along with the rules of golf.
-You can play at Avon Fields, Woodland and Reeves golf courses (Cincinnati Rec Commission) and Little Miami Golf Center.
+You can play at Woodland and Reeves golf courses (Cincinnati Rec Commission).

 Pick your own berries at a local farm.
 One of our personal favorites is Blooms and Berries Farm Market.
 Watch their site for strawberry picking days in late spring; they follow that up with blueberry picking opportunities in mid to late June.

 Did we miss your favorite things to do in the summer?
 Let us know!